LuminFire/SavvyMapper/README.md

 * popup = (true|false)
     * true -- Show the attributes popup when the feature is clicked
     * false -- Don't show the attributes popup when the feature is clicked
-    * NOTE: If you include a CartoDB visualization which includes a popup, that popup will still work, regardless of this setting
 * zoom = (default|1-19ish)
     * default -- Fit the map bounds to the feature's bounding box
     * 1-19ish -- Set map zoom level manually.
 Most slippy basemaps support levels 1-19, but some go to 21 or beyond.